The Mexico City Tapes

 The taped conversation between LBJ and Hoover, now erased, which contains a brief discussion of the Oswald imposter.
 See The Fourteen Minute Gap essays. (listen to erased audio)

 Memo: Trip to Mexico City, written by David Slawson on 22 Apr 1964 after returning from Mexico City.

 Memo: Meeting with Mr. Slawson of the Presidential Commission.
 CIA's Thomas Hall recorded this on 5 May 1964, "According to Mr. Slawson, only Messrs.
 Rankin, Willens, Coleman, and he know of the telephone taps in Mexico City."

 References to FBI Review of Tapes of Oswald's Oct.
 1, 1963 Mexico City Conversation, written by Church Committee staffers, who expressed disbelief in the story that the Oswald tapes had been erased pre-assassination.

-HSCA Interview with Boris and Anna Tarasoff, 28 Nov 1976, the CIA translators of the "Oswald" tapes.
+HSCA Interview with Boris and Anna Tarasoff, 28 Nov 1976, the CIA translators of the "Oswald" tapes (see also audio recording of this interview).
 See also David Phillip's testimony the day earlier, and the later 12 Apr 1978 testimony of Boris Tarasoff and Anna Tarasoff.

 Replies to Questions and Comments During Session with Mr. Richard A. Sprague, Chief Counsel, HSCA, 1 Dec 1976.
 The HSCA's original chief counsel was asking hard questions about Mexico City before his ouster in March of 1977.